paldhous/ucb/2017/dataviz/md_raw/class7.md

 In today's class we will process data using **[R](http://www.r-project.org/)**, which is a very powerful tool, designed by statisticians for data analysis.
 Described on its website as "free software environment for statistical computing and graphics," R is a programming language that opens a world of possibilities for making graphics and analyzing and processing data.
 Indeed, just about anything you may want to do with data can be done with R, from web scraping to making interactive graphics.

 Next week we will make static graphics with R. We will explore's its potential for making interactive charts and maps in week 13, and use it to make animations in week 14.
-Our goal for this week's class is to get used to working with data in R.
+Our goal for this week's class is to get used to working with data in R. In particular, we will learn how to run **[SQL](https://en.wikipedia.org/wiki/SQL)**-like analysis in R using the **[dplyr](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html)** package

-**[RStudio](http://www.rstudio.com/)** is an "integrated development environment," or IDE, for R that provides a user-friendly interface.
+**[RStudio](https://www.rstudio.com/)** is an "integrated development environment," or IDE, for R that provides a user-friendly interface.

 Launch RStudio, and the screen should look like this: